rkuo/NetworkOS/apache/apachecon2016/ApacheCon2016.md

 Referring to [Apache drill][8]
 Schema-free SQL Query Engine for Hadoop, NoSQL and Cloud Storage.
 MS Bing improved 95% of its performance by using FPGA <- you can view it is programmable device
-FPGA is sit between Application Specific Integrated Chip (ASIC) and ?
+FPGA is sit between Application Specific Integrated Chip (ASIC) and ?.

 * FPGA is used for off load some HLS tasks; Most of FPGA has its own board.
-This project tries to virtualize the FPGA: Intel's Altera and IBM's Xilinz.
+This project tries to virtualize the FPGA: Intel's Altera and [IBM's Xilinz][19].
 * use OpenCL API + HLS
-* Put FPGA in VM like we do for NIC, we can have multiple FPGA in VM -> customized VM
+* Put [FPGA in VM][20] like we do for NIC, we can have multiple FPGA in VM -> customized VM

 <insert slide leaf node with FPGA here>
 There are 10 times performance improvement over standard VM.
+![development environment][21]

 ### Dockerized Hadoop Platform and Recent Updates in Apache BigTop
 Yu-hsin Yeh from Trend Micro